researchapps/job-maker/README.md

 ```
 python slurm2json.py --help
-usage: slurm2json.py [-h] [--config CONFIG] [--print] [--force]
+usage: slurm2json.py [-h] [--input INPUT] [--update]
+                     [--disclude-part DISCLUDE_PART] [--print] [--force]
                      [--outfile OUTFILE]

 convert slurm.conf to machines.json

 optional arguments:
   -h, --help            show this help message and exit
-  --config CONFIG    path to slurm config file.
-Default is slurm.conf in
+  --input INPUT         path to one or more slurm config files, separated by
-                     present working directory.
+                        commas.
+Default is one slurm.conf in present working
+                        directory.
+  --update              Update an already existing machines.json (or other)
+  --disclude-part DISCLUDE_PART
+                        Partitions to disclude, separated by commas
   --print               print to screen instead of saving to machines.json
   --force               Force overwrite of the output file, if it exists.
   --outfile OUTFILE     output json file.
 Default is machines.json
 ```

-#### Generation
+#### Quick Start

-###### Generate for One Cluster
-The simplest thing to do would be to cd to the folder with your `slurm.conf`, and generate the file:
+If you need to generate a `machines.json` for one cluster, the simplest thing to do would be to cd to the folder with your `slurm.conf`, and generate the file:

 ```
 git clone https://www.github.com/researchapps/job-maker